 Article by TADAS PEČKAITIS

-“Nowadays you need to learn GTO to win at Online poker” “You need to play an unexploitable strategy to win”.
+“Nowadays you need to learn GTO poker to win online” “You need to play an unexploitable strategy to win”.

-The term GTO gets recently thrown around a lot in the poker community, but unfortunately rarely in a correct or constructive way.
+The term GTO (Game Theory Optimal) gets recently thrown around a lot in the poker community, but unfortunately rarely in a correct or constructive way.

-For these reasons I have listed 5 common misconceptions about GTO Strategy.
+For these reasons I have listed 5 common misconceptions about GTO Poker Strategy.

 Myth #1: Your goal is to play GTO poker strategy all the time